-As at 31 March 2021 the following investment management arrangements were in place:
+As at 31 March 2022 the following investment management arrangements were in place:

 - Daillie Gifford managed an active global (i.e. including UK) equity portfolio, namely Long Term Global Growth (LTGG).
 This portfolio is in the form of a pooled vehicle, rather than being invested in segregated holdings.
-It is managed without reference to a benchmark, however the FTSE All World index is used for performance measurement purposes - Description > BCPP managed a UK Equities portfolio through a pooled vehicle against the FTSE All Share Index - BCPP managed a global equities portfolio in the form of a pooled vehicle against the MSCI All Countries World Index - M&G managed an active Gilts portfolio comprising segregated fixed income and index linked holdings, against the "least risk" benchmark - Hermes managed an active UK Property portfolio through a pooled fund with the objective of outperforming the IPD Other Balanced Property Funds index
+It is managed without reference to a benchmark, however the FTSE All World index is used for performance measurement purposes - BCPP managed a UK Equities portfolio through a pooled vehicle against the FTSE All Share Index - BCPP managed a global equities portfolio in the form of a pooled vehicle against the MSCI All Countries World Index - Hermes managed an active UK Property portfolio through a pooled fund with the objective of outperforming the IPD Other Balanced Property Funds index - Threadneedle and Legal & General both managed active UK Property portfolios during the year through pooled funds with the objective of outperforming the

-- Threadneedle and Legal & General both managed active UK Property portfolios during the year through pooled funds with the objective of outperforming the All Balanced Property Funds index - Newton managed a Diversified Growth Fund portfolio during the year through the Real Return (RR) pooled fund, with the objective of significantly outperforming the cash benchmark - Veritas and Dodge and Cox managed active global equity portfolios in the form of a pooled vehicle against the MSCI All Country World index - Arcmont and Permira managed private debt portfolios through pooled Funds, both are managed without reference to a benchmark but have an objective to significantly outperform cash - Leadenhall managed three pooled Insurance Linked Security portfolios, all have an objective to significantly outperform against Money Market Fund returns - The Fund held a cash investment with NYCC Treasury Management. - BCPP managed an Infrastructure portfolio in a pooled fund that has the objective to outperform a long term absolute benchmark - LGIM managed an equity protection strategy against a proportion of the Fund's global equity holdings. - BCPP managed an active Gilts portfolio through a pooled vehicle against the FTSE UK Index Linked Gilts over 15 Years Index
+All Balanced Property Funds index

-- BCPP managed an active UK corporate bonds portfolio through a pooled vehicle against the iboxx Sterling Non-Gilts Index - BCPP managed a private debt portfolio through a pooled vehicle that has the objective to outperform against a long term absolute benchmark - PIMCO managed an active global bonds portfolio through a pooled vehicle without reference to a benchmark but have an objective to significantly outperform cash
+- Veritas and Dodge and Cox managed active global equity portfolios in the form of a pooled vehicle against the MSCI All Country World index - Arcmont and Permira managed private debt portfolios through pooled Funds, both are managed without reference to a benchmark but have an objective to significantly outperform cash - Leadenhall managed three pooled Insurance Linked Security portfolios, all have an objective to significantly outperform against Money Market Fund returns - The Fund held a cash investment with NYCC Treasury Management. - BCPP managed an Infrastructure portfolio in a pooled fund that has the objective to outperform a long term absolute benchmark - BCPP managed an active Gilts portfolio through a pooled vehicle against the FTSE UK Index Linked Gilts over 15 Years Index - BCPP managed an active UK corporate bonds portfolio through a pooled vehicle against the iboxx Sterling Non-Gilts Index - BCPP managed a private debt portfolio through a pooled vehicle that has the objective to outperform against a long term absolute benchmark - PIMCO managed an active global bonds portfolio through a pooled vehicle without reference to a benchmark but have an objective to significantly outperform cash